Minnesota Council for the Gifted & Talented

 MCGT Events

-MCGT hosts a variety of speaker events, discussion groups, children and family events, and an annual conference.
+MCGT hosts a variety of speaker events, discussion groups, children and family events, and an annual Gifted & Talented Expo.
 Information can be found on our events calendar or follow us on social media.

 MCGT’s Facebook Posts